sliu7714/csc309_website/README.md

 * If you want to delete a tag, click the white "x" on the right of the tag to remove it from the list of tags to search for
-Once you are done, you may press the "Search" button that will filter all the current postings with the tags selected
+Once you are done, you may press the "Search" button that will filter all the current postings with the tags selected Posts a user has created themselves and reported posts are excluded from search results.

 ![search section screenshot](Files/screenshots_phase1/search.png)